shady-elasbow-makkook/Rex-Omni-in-docker/README.md

 ## 6. LICENSE

 Rex-Omni is licensed under the [IDEA License 1.0](LICENSE), Copyright (c) IDEA.
 All Rights Reserved.
+This model is based on Qwen, which is licensed under the [Qwen RESEARCH LICENSE AGREEMENT](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct/blob/main/LICENSE), Copyright (c) Alibaba Cloud.
+All Rights Reserved.

 ## 7. Citation
 Rex-Omni comes from a series of prior works.
 If you’re interested, you can take a look.